Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 5830 should be a lot faster than the Radeon HD 5450 overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 5830 should theoretically be a lot superior to the Radeon HD 5450 overall. (explain)

-Texel RateThe Radeon HD 5830 is quite a bit (more or less 762%) more effective at anisotropic filtering than the Radeon HD 5450. (explain)
+Texel RateThe Radeon HD 5830 will be a lot (more or less 762%) better at anisotropic filtering than the Radeon HD 5450. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon HD 5830 is a better choice, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 5830 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison